 President Obama pushed for health care reform during his presidency in 2010 and the ACA was officially recognized and put into effect in 2014, after all amendments had been made.
 The new law altered how citizens obtained health insurance, which health care providers they could utilize and when they could purchase health insurance.
 The ACA expanded the standard requirements for Medicaid eligibility, allowing citizens with slightly higher incomes to receive health insurance through the ACA.
 Additionally, citizens were guaranteed coverage regardless of their past medical histories or their previous health insurance situations.
-The team at medicaid-guide.org still recommends that residents research their states’ policies regarding transferring health insurance plans or notifying insurances of a chronic condition.
+Residents should research their states’ policies regarding transferring health insurance plans or notifying insurances of a chronic condition.
 The goals of the ACA were to strengthen medical practices by encouraging innovation and reducing complications that arise due to insurance unaccountability or lack of health care choices.
 However, not all states have expanded their Medicaid programs to meet the ACA’s guidelines.

 Under the ACA, citizens will receive coverage and benefits similar to what the Medicaid program offers, but with some additions.
 For example, Medicaid insurance covers and guarantees nursing facility services, laboratory testing and home transportation, but the ACA enables citizens to more easily attain prescription drug coverage, hospice for children and preventative services.
 The ACA has also established an optional state benefit plan, Health Homes, which coordinates care for patients with chronic conditions.
-The team at medicaid-guide.org reminds citizens that these optional coverage benefits may not be available to all citizens, depending on state laws.
+These optional coverage benefits may not be available to all citizens, depending on state laws.

-The team at medicaid-guide.org knows that the ACA has both supporters and critics.
+The ACA has both supporters and critics.
 While the ACA originally passed with little rebuttal legislatively due to the democratic majority in the Senate, the program now faces opposition.
 Businesses that had been required to provide health insurance under ACA legislation have suffered economically as insurance premiums have increased annually.